aantron/ocaml.org/data/planet/ocamlpro/signing-data-for-smart-contracts-.md

 </code></pre>
 <p>The following Python (3) script will do exactly this, entirely offline.
 Note that this is just an toy example, and should not be used in production.
 In particular you need to give your private key on the command line so this might not be secure if the machine you run this on is not secure.</p>
 <pre><code class="language-shell-session">$ pip3 install base58check pyblake2 ed25519
-&gt; python3 ./sign_string.py &quot;message&quot; edsk2gL9deG8idefWJJWNNtKXeszWR4FrEdNFM5622t1PkzH66oH3r
+&gt; python3 ./sign_string.py "message" edsk2gL9deG8idefWJJWNNtKXeszWR4FrEdNFM5622t1PkzH66oH3r
 0x753e013b8515a7d47eaa5424de5efa2f56620ac8be29d08a6952ae414256eac44b8db71f74600275662c8b0c226f3280e9d24e70a5fa83015636b98059b5180c
 </code></pre>
 <h4><code>sign_string.py</code></h4>